 The Strathy Language Unit was established in the Department of English at Queen's University in 1981.
 It is funded by a bequest from an alumnus, J.R.
 Strathy, whose business interests revolved around mines and stock markets but whose lifelong passion was the English language.
-Strathy's will mandates the Unit that bears his name to "study standard English usage" and to produce a guide to Canadian English usage, as well as ancillary publications (Last Will and Testament of J.R.
-Strathy).
+Strathy's will mandates the Unit that bears his name to "study standard English usage" and to produce a guide to Canadian English usage, as well as ancillary publications.
 Over the last thirty years, the unit has investigated English usage in Canada from various angles.
-The unit has produced two editions of the Guide to Canadian English Usage as well as two paper series; established the Strathy Corpus of Canadian English; collaborated in projects such as the Dictionary of Canadianisms on Historical Principles; supported an undergraduate course in Canadian English at Queen's; hosted conferences such as the 2010 English Dictionaries in Global and Historical Context; and served as a resource for students, international scholars and members of the public interested in Canadian English.
+The unit has produced two editions of the Guide to Canadian English Usage as well as two paper series; established the Strathy Corpus of Canadian English; collaborated in projects such as the Dictionary of Canadianisms on Historical Principles; supported an undergraduate course in Canadian English at Queen's; hosted conferences such as the 2010 English Dictionaries in Global and Historical Context and the 2014 Change and Variation in Canada; and served as a resource for students, international scholars and members of the public interested in Canadian English.